Digital Transformation Analytics

 Digital transformation refers to the process and strategy of using digital technology to drastically change how businesses operate and serve customers.
-The phrase has become ubiquitous in the age of digitization.
-That’s because every organization – regardless of its size or industry – increasingly relies on data and technology to operate more efficiently and deliver value to customers.
+The phrase has become ubiquitous in the age of digitisation.
+That’s because every organisation – regardless of its size or industry – increasingly relies on data and technology to operate more efficiently and deliver value to customers.

 History of Digital Transformation